Deim0s13/archived-my-demo-app/README.md

 # My Demo App

-My Demo App is a simple web application that demonstrates basic CRUD operations using a node.js backend, a PostgreSQL database, and a React frontend (to be added). the application is containerised using Podman and managed with Docker Compose.
+My Demo App is a simple web application that demonstrates basic CRUD operations using a node.js backend, a PostgreSQL database, and a React frontend.

 ## Technologies Used